 MLB player Stan Musial demanded his paycheck be cut by $20,000 after he had a subpar year in 1959.

-The United States built a plane, the North American X-15, that was capable of going 4,520 MPH.
+The United States built a plane, the North American X-15, capable of going 4,520 MPH.

 Disneyland Monorail System, the first daily operating monorail system in The Americas, opened to the public in Anaheim, California.

-In 1959 the “inch” was adjusted by 2 millionths of an inch, to make it equal exactly 25.4 millimeters.
+In 1959, the “inch” was adjusted by two-millionths of an inch to make it equal precisely 25.4 millimeters.

-Television cartoon Futurama is named after an exhibit at the 1939 World’s Fair that showed what they thought the world would be like in 1959.
+The television cartoon Futurama is named after a 1939 World’s Fair exhibit that showed what they thought the world would be like in 1959.

 January 3rd: Alaska became state # 49.